Anthony Gardner: Hull City

 Gardner was loaned to Premier League newcomers Hull City at the start of 2008–09.
 The initial deal was to last until January 2009, but Hull had the option of purchasing him at any point during the loan period.
 Hull exercised their purchase option to make the loan move permanent in August for a £2.5 million fee, which at the time was a club record signing.
-On 23 March 2009, it was revealed that Gardner would miss the remainder of the season after x-rays revealed four fractured vertebrae in the base of his spine.
+On 23 March 2009, it was revealed that Gardner missed the remainder of the season after x-rays revealed four fractured vertebrae in the base of his spine.
 The injury was sustained in the 2–1 defeat to Arsenal in the FA Cup at the Emirates Stadium six days earlier.
-Hull avoided relegation, however Gardner only played eight matches in 2008–09.
+Hull avoided relegation, however, Gardner only played eight matches in 2008–09.

-Gardner played 24 matches in 2009–10, as Hull suffered relegation into the Championship after finishing in 19th place.
-He made a further three appearances in 2010–11, before leaving the club.
+Gardner was made captain and played 24 matches in 2009–10, as Hull suffered relegation into the Championship after finishing in 19th place.
+He made a further three appearances in 2010–11, before leaving the club before the end of the summer transfer window.

 Crystal Palace

 On 31 August 2010, he joined Crystal Palace on a five-month loan deal, which was later extended to the end of the season.
 He scored his first goal for Palace in a 2–1 win at Norwich City on 19 October.
 Gardner made 28 Championship appearances for Palace over the course of the season, forming a solid partnership with Paddy McCarthy.
 At the end of the season, Gardner was not offered a new contract by Hull.
 This allowed him to sign for Palace on a one-year contract on 19 August 2011.

-Gardner was then an important part of Crystal Palace's defence in 2011–12 campaign and credited manager Dougie Freedman for instilling a good team spirit in the squad.
-He played all 120 minutes of Palace's "stunning extra-time victory at Old Trafford" on 30 November 2011, as they defeated Premier League champions Manchester United 2–1 to reach the semi-final of the League Cup.
+Gardner was then an important part of Crystal Palace's solid defensive record in the 2011–12 campaign and credited manager Dougie Freedman for instilling a good team spirit in the squad.
+He played all 120 minutes of Palace's "stunning extra time victory at Old Trafford" on 30 November 2011, as they defeated Premier League champions Manchester United 2–1 to reach the semi-final of the League Cup.
 He scored with his head for the home team at both Selhurst Park and the Cardiff City Stadium in the semi-final, leaving the tie level at 1–1 after two legs; Cardiff City won the subsequent penalty shoot-out to deny Palace a place at the final.
 He was ruled out for the rest of the campaign after sustaining ankle and hamstring problems at the end of March.
 Gardner was short-listed for the club's Player of the Year award at the end of the season, though the award instead went to fellow defender Jonathan Parr.
 Palace offered him a new contract, but it quickly became apparent that Gardner would instead be moving to a new club.